hertzmann/hertzmann.github.io/_posts/2020-10-21-quantitative-evaluation.md

 More broadly, the way that measurement-based incentive structures can fail society is a broader topic, e.g., this is a major theme of the TV show The Wire; see also [Goodheart's Law](https://www.nature.com/news/watch-out-for-cheats-in-citation-game-1.20246).

+_Note: [In a newer post](/2023/04/27/user-studies.html), I focus on problems specifically with user studies in graphics and vision, expanding on topics in [a new paper on the topic](https://arxiv.org/abs/2206.11461)._

 Image Synthesis and Graphics Papers
 ---